Description

 Is It Worth the Money?

+The step up within the brand is the Les Paul 100 in ebony or the Les Paul 100 in heritage cherryburst, both listed under electric guitars.
 For what you’re paying, this guitar offers serious value.
 It’s perfect for beginners who want a no-nonsense electric guitar that doesn’t compromise on sound.
 Even intermediate players will appreciate its reliable performance.
 Do keep in mind, though, that you might need to invest a little extra for upgrades, like better strings or even new tuners, down the road.

 Pros